Kmeakin/walrus-report/src/20-reference.md

 ##### The bottom type {#sec:reference:types:never}

-A *bottom-type* is a type with 0 inhabitants: it is *uninihabited*.
+A *bottom-type* is a type with 0 inhabitants: it is *uninhabited*.
 In Walrus' such types are either the primitive type `Never`, an `enum` with 0 variants:
 ```rust
 enum EmptyEnum {}